TripsBrazilChapada dos Veadeiros

 Day 3

-The longest day of the traverse: 22 km to the Rio Curriola, mostly descending (about 680 m down, 130 m up).
-The reward is Cachoeira da Juliana, where you rest and cool off before reaching camp by the river.
+The longest day of the traverse: 22 km to the Curriola River, mostly descending (about 680 m down, 130 m up).
+The reward is Juliana Waterfall, where you rest and cool off before reaching camp by the river.

 A powerful waterfall cascades down amber sandstone cliffs into a clear green pool surrounded by native Cerrado vegetation during trekking Chapada dos Veadeiros